sebdalgarno/blog/content/post/git-alias.md

 - git
 - RStudio
 - R
-title: Git aliases - push like a dream
+title: Pushing like a dream with git alias
 ---

 For years I have staged, committed and pushed via the RStudio Git interface.
 It works!
 But it can be time-consuming when you are doing it a lot.
+And is not very dreamy.
 I've also been trying to use my mouse less.
 My breaking point to find an alternative method was while building this blog (blogdown R package).
 Every time `blogdown::build_site()` is run many files are changed, all of which can be staged, committed and pushed at once without much thought.

 <img src="https://media.giphy.com/media/V2nkKhmFoblp408Ar9/giphy.gif" width="500" height="500"/>